Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 scheme://authority/path?TS=timestamp&MCMID=ecid&MCORGID=ecorgid@AdobeOrg#fragment
 ```

-If your application uses more complicated URLs, such as Angular URLs, we recommend using [getUrlVariables](identity-api-reference.md#geturlvariables-java).
+If your application uses more complicated URLs, such as Angular URLs, we recommend that you use [getUrlVariables](identity-api-reference.md#geturlvariables-java).
 {% endhint %}

 {% endtab %}